Rahul-2045/SQL-/README.md

 Database Tables
 A database most often contains one or more tables.
 Each table is identified by a name (e.g. "Customers" or "Orders").
 Tables contain records (rows) with data.

+What is a table?

+A table is a set of data values.
+These values are organized using vertical columns and horizontal rows.
+Columns are identified by their names.

 The SQL SELECT Statement
 The SELECT statement is used to select data from a database.